 When your eye is in the correct position, your doctor will start the laser.
 At this point in the surgery, you may become aware of new sounds and smells.
 The pulse of the laser makes a ticking sound.
 As the laser removes corneal tissue, some people have reported a smell similar to burning hair.
 A computer controls the amount of laser energy delivered to your eye.
 Before the start of surgery, your doctor will have programmed the computer to vaporize a particular amount of tissue based on the measurements taken at your exam.
 After the pulses of laser energy vaporize the corneal tissue, the flap is put back into position.

 A shield should be placed over your eye at the end of the procedure as protection, since no stitches are used to hold the flap in place.
-It is important for you to wear this shield to prevent you from rubbing your eye and putting pressure on your eye while you sleep, and to protect your eye from accidentally being hit or poked until the flap has healed.
+It is important for you to wear this shield to prevent you from rubbing your eye, or putting pressure on your eye while you sleep.
+This also protects your eye from accidentally being hit or poked until the flap is healed.
 You will be sent home with clear post-operative instructions and medications.